bindu-rk/todo_react_app/README.md

-A Todo React app using
+A Todo React app based on tutorial from TraversyMedia using

 1. Class based components
 2. fake api https://jsonplaceholder.typicode.com/todos